Haydara-Othman/AAIDC_Module1/README.md

 Persistent vector store: Stores embeddings with ChromaDB.

 Strict RAG behavior: The assistant only answers using retrieved content and refuses to hallucinate or reveal system prompts.

+Dependencies and setup Install required Python packages: pip install -r requirements.txt

+Create a .env file at the project root and set at least one API key (OPENAI_API_KEY, GROQ_API_KEY, or GOOGLE_API_KEY) before running src/app.py.
+Place your documents in the data/ directory (supported formats: .txt, .pdf).